PaddlePaddle/PaddleDetection/configs/scrfd/README.md

 - Evaluation on WIDERFace can be found [here](../face_detection/README.md).

-- Dataset: The retinaface version ofWIDERFace is used, which can be downloaded [here](https://drive.google.com/file/d/1UW3KoApOhusyqSHX96yEDRYiNkd3Iv3Z/view?usp=sharing).
+- Dataset: The retinaface version of WIDERFace is used, which can be downloaded [here](https://drive.google.com/file/d/1UW3KoApOhusyqSHX96yEDRYiNkd3Iv3Z/view?usp=sharing).

 ## Citation